gchq/Palisade-services/attribute-masking-service/README.md

 * `POST /api/mask/multi`
   - takes an `x-request-token` `String` header, any number of extra headers, and a `List` of `AttributeMaskingRequest` body
   - returns a `202 ACCEPTED` after writing the headers and bodies to kafka

-## Kafka Interface

-The application takes messages from the upstream Kafka `rule` topic and reads them as `AttributeMaskingRequest`s.
-These are then processed into `AttributeMaskingResponse`s and written to the downstream Kafka `masked-resource` topic.
-The `x-request-token` is sent in the Kafka headers.
-In case of errors, the original request and thrown exception are both captured in an `AuditErrorMessage` and written to the Kafka `error` topic.

 ## Example JSON Request